philipperolet/trg-players/project.md

 ## Done
 ### AI World v0.2
++ Make player implementation selection for the algorithm easy
 + Refactoring pass
++ ref: random player via an interface
 + add: non-random player - spans all the board algorithmically
 + Missteps in world state string
 + for non-interactive mode, adjustable log rate--defaulting to no log